perchwire/jekyll-now/about.md

 In addition to using GitHub's web browser editor to maintain content, I'm testing Development Seed's editor called [Prose](http://prose.io), which is designed to work with GitHub Pages by connecting to a GitHub account.
 It's pretty slick.
 Well done.

 When any file is saved within my GitHub Pages repository (perchwire.github.io), GitHub automatically rebuilds the site, or it rebuilds the changed page.

+### Baby University Webstie

+I built <http://babyutoledo.com> using my Grebe web publishing app.
+I can create Grebe posts by using Textile, Markdown/MultiMarkdown, and HTML.
+The content is stored in a MySQL database, but I cache content in memecached.

+Since I've recently taki